amir-hilal/PlantPulse/README.md

 ### Mastering AI Interaction: Unveiling the Power of Prompt Engineering:

-- This project uses advanced prompt engineering techniques to optimize the interaction with natural language processing models.
-By skillfully crafting input instructions, we tailor the behavior of the models to achieve precise and efficient language understanding and generation for various tasks and preferences.
+- This project leverages advanced prompt engineering techniques to optimize the interaction with natural language processing models.
+The chatbot is powered by OpenAI's GPT-4, which is enhanced by real-time data inputs, including weather conditions and plant-specific data, to provide accurate and personalized responses to users.

+- Additionally, we are training a custom model using [TensorFlow](https://www.tensorflow.org/), [Keras](https://keras.io/), [pandas](https://pandas.pydata.org/), [numpy](https://numpy.org/), [scikit-learn](https://scikit-learn.org/), [matplotlib](https://matplotlib.org/), and [Pillow](https://python-pillow.org/) on a dataset sourced from [Kaggle](https://www.kaggle.com/) to detect diseases from plant leaves.
+This model aids in managing the plant timeline by diagnosing plant health through image analysis.
+The results from this model are integrated into the OpenAI service, allowing for more insightful and contextually accurate responses, further improving plant care recommendations.

 <br><br>